 In the park, a family outing is not allowed.
 All people should exercise alone and safe distancing rules apply to all people including those from the same household.

-You are required to wear a mask all the time except when you are engaging some exercises including running, jogging, cycling, brisk walking, warm-up, walking in hilly terrain (see the list here).
+You are required to wear a mask all the time except when you are engaging in some exercises including running, jogging, cycling, brisk walking, warm-up, and walking in hilly terrain (see the list here).